stirlo/thegossroom/_posts/2025-08-15-cardi-b-turns-the-tarmac-into-a-fashion-show-runway-for-lavish-imaginary-playerz-music-video.md

 - scandals
 - music
 - fashion
 title: Cardi B Turns the Tarmac Into a Fashion Show Runway for Lavish ‘Imaginary Playerz’ Music Video
+temperature: 0
 ---

 The track is her second single from upcoming album Am I the Drama?